 Spain has also been the target of attacks by Islamic extremists.
 A series of coordinated bomb attacks occurred on the Madrid commuter train system in March 2004, killing 192 people and injuring over 1400.
 In late January, Moroccan and Spanish authorities arrested four individuals in the Spanish exclave of Ceuta off the North African coast who were suspected of plotting to carry out a terror attack in mainland Spain.

-On 26 June 2015, the Spanish Government raised its national terrorism alert level from three to four (on a scale of 1 to 5), as a result of the recent terrorist attacks in France, Tunisia and Kuwait.
+On 26 June 2015, the Spanish Government raised its national terrorism alert level from three to four (on a scale of 1 to 5), as a result of terrorist attacks inspired by the conflict in Iraq and Syria.

 Travellers should exercise caution and monitor developments that might affect their safety in all parts of Spain.
 Disruption to travel plans may be a consequence of a real or hoax terrorist attack.
 In the event of a terrorist attack, you should follow the advice of police and other local authorities.